sympower/sympower-composite-actions/README.md

   determine if the action should include this `auto-deploy` file in the deployment call.
 * `component` **optional** - Declares the component to deploy into.
 This declares the EC2 instance where the service is running in, and it corresponds to the folder name where `main.yml` declaration containing the service in the [environments](https://github.com/sympower/environments) repository.
-If not declared then value from `default-name` input is used.
-In most cases repository name is matches the component name and is also inputted as `default-name`.
+If not declared then value from `fallback-name` input is used.
+In most cases repository name is matches the component name and is also inputted as `fallback-name`.
 * `service` **optional** - Declares the name of service to deploy.
 Corresponds to the service name in `main.yml` declaration chosen by `component` field in this file.
-If not declared then value from `default-name` input is used.
+If not declared then value from `fallback-name` input is used.
-  In most cases repository name matches the service name and is also inputted as `default-name`.
+  In most cases repository name matches the service name and is also inputted as `fallback-name`.

 In most cases `auto-deploy/*.env.json` files can be only include environment:
 * Staging: